 - Listen.
 Taking the time to listen and talk about what has happened can help.

-- Help them report.
-If they want to, and you feel able to, you can help them report the incident or incidents.
+- Help them make a submission.
+If they want to, and you feel able to, you can help them submit the incident or incidents.